Pattern-Projects/blender-ucd-project/README.md

 2. A 3D artist user wants to download the latest version of blender
 3. A technology enthusiast user wants a prerelease version of the software
 4. A law student user wants to learn about the open software licence structure
-5. An education professional user wants learn about the research process if blender
+5. An education professional user wants learn about the research process of blender
 6. A 3D artist user wants to learn the software
 7. A 3D artist user wants to improve their skills
 8. An education professional user wants to share learning material with their students